Financing options

 Links and downloads

-Go to study (BMK website)
+Go to study (Website BMWET, in German)

 Project team: Jens Hobohm, Sven Kreidelmeyer, Saskia Lengning, Ravi Srikandam